SciML/DiffEqDevDocs.jl/docs/src/index.md

 analysis, parameter estimation, etc).
-Note that, in order for the method to be used as a default, one is required to move their package to the SciML organization so that way common maintenance (such as fixing deprication warnings, updating tests to newer versions, and emergency fixes / disabling) can be allowed by SciML members.
+Note that, in order for the method to be used as a default, one is required to move their package to the SciML organization so that way common maintenance (such as fixing deprecation warnings, updating tests to newer versions, and emergency fixes / disabling) can be allowed by SciML members.
 However, the lead developer of the package maintains administrative control, and thus any change to the core algorithms by other SciML members will only be given through PRs.